A network built by students,

 Competitive Funding for Fellow Projects

-Aequitas funds chapter and fellow projects through competitive grants — supporting the clinical initiatives, community partnerships, and research that fellows are leading in their communities.
+Aequitas funds chapter and fellow projects through competitive grants — supporting clinical initiatives, community partnerships, and research.
 Funded projects include advanced care planning programs, pediatric vision screening initiatives, community health outreach, and medical education programs.
+3 awards totaling $1,500 annually.

 Common Questions